 Stockholders of series C redeemable convertible preferred stock had special voting rights.
 Until such date as (i) stockholders of series C redeemable convertible preferred stock hold less than 5% of the outstanding common stock of the Company, on an as-converted basis or (ii) the Company completes a qualified public offering, as defined in the Company's amended and restated Certificate of Incorporation, the series C redeemable convertible preferred stockholders were entitled to vote separately as a single class to the exclusion of all other classes of the Company's capital stock on certain corporate matters.
 The approval of a majority of the series C redeemable convertible preferred stock, with each share entitled to one vote, was required for the Company to engage in any of the specified corporate actions set forth in the Company's amended and restated Certificate of Incorporation.
+In addition, the majority of series C redeemable convertible preferred stockholders were entitled to one vote; was required for the company to engage in any of the specified corporate actions set forth in the Company's amended and restated Certificate of Incorporation.
 In addition, the majority of series C redeemable convertible preferred stockholders were entitled to elect three Directors and one observer to the Company's Board of Directors.